The Climate Vote

 Parable about Climate Change Denial - for Children of all Ages.

-Patented: Use the sun to aim a dish antenna - applied gnomonics - under development.
+Patented: Sundial used to aim a dish antenna - applied gnomonics - clever.

-with reporter Hilda Bryant to document the war in Afghanistan and the opium trade in Pakistan.
+w/ TV reporter Hilda Bryant documentin that war in Afghanistan and opium trade in Pakistan.

 CV and History